top of page

 Most of these adverse reactions dissipate over time, but in rare cases, they can be permanent.

-Needing glasses after laser eye surgery?
+Still need glasses after laser eye surgery?

 The goal of any laser correction is to eliminate the need for glasses.
 However, there is a rare possibility of the prescription returning.
 This most commonly occurs in individuals under the age of 20 whose prescription for glasses progresses before undergoing the procedure.

-Laser correction doesn't stop the growth or changes in your prescription; it simply eliminates your current prescription.
+Laser correction surgery doesn't stop the growth or changes in your prescription; it simply eliminates your current prescription.

 This is why the examination before laser intervention and the experience of the refractive surgeon is of utmost importance.